tkardi/writeup/content/post/2018/05/21/calculating-a-polygon-mesh.md

 and voilà:

 ![Properly noded A3 level admin unit borders](/img/20180521/linesmergedfull.png)

 ### Step 3.

 If we were only interested in a mesh of line geometries then the task would be complete, but what we're really after is finding those borders that are not shared between two adjacent administrative units.
+Basically filtering out those that have coastline (or country border on the land) on one side and an admin unit on the other.
 Therefore we still need to calculate sidedness information.

-This can be achieved for example by shifting out calculated linestrings left and right by a ridiculously small distance using [st_offsetcurve](https://postgis.net/docs/ST_OffsetCurve.html), finding a midpoint of the shifted line with [st_lineinterpolatepoint](https://postgis.net/docs/ST_LineInterpolatePoint.html) and then simply querying then admin unit that this midpoint is within with [st_within](https://postgis.net/docs/ST_Within.html).
+This can be achieved for example by shifting the noded linestrings left and right by a ridiculously small distance using [st_offsetcurve](https://postgis.net/docs/ST_OffsetCurve.html), finding a midpoint of the shifted line with [st_lineinterpolatepoint](https://postgis.net/docs/ST_LineInterpolatePoint.html) and then simply querying then admin unit that this midpoint is within with [st_within](https://postgis.net/docs/ST_Within.html).
 The "ridiculously small distance" mentioned earlier is 0.01 meters.
-Also note the use of [st_dump](https://postgis.net/docs/ST_Dump.html) again as offsetting self-touching linestrings (e.g islands) left/right can create self-intersections and therefore multitype geometries or other oddities.
+This distance needs to be kept at a minimum because otherwise the point geometry we construct from it afterwards might end up in a completely wrong place.
+Also note the use of [st_dump](https://postgis.net/docs/ST_Dump.html) again as offsetting self-touching linestrings (for example: islands) left/right can create self-intersecting lines and therefore multitype geometries or other oddities.

 {{< highlight sql >}}
 drop table if exists ay_lines_shift_left;